 The HIPAA Compliant host should scan your HIPAA-related servers at least once a month and provide a report to you whenever you ask for it.
 The purpose of the scan is to discover vulnerabilities in the hosting environment.

 In addition to providing the report, they should be involved in helping remediate the vulnerabilities that are related to the infrastructure.
 You can’t expect the HIPAA host to fix your application issues though (unless you hired them to write your app as well).

 The HIPAA Compliant web host should also harden your servers as part of their deployment process.
 Ask them for a copy of their server hardening steps.
 Server hardening is the process of applying security measures to your servers.
 Typically, these include: closing unneeded ports, removing unnecessary programs, adding security policies such as password policies, and creating a security banner that is displayed to the user when they log in and warning them that your server is only for authorized users.
 Ask the host to show you a copy of the banner as well.

-When you are finished using a particular server that contained PHI data, it can’t simply be powered off and made available to the next client that the web host might have.
+You should also remember that when you are finished using a particular server that contained PHI data, it can’t simply be powered off and made available to the next client that a web host might have.
 The server’s hard drives should not be used again until they have been wiped by several passes.
 The passes ensure that the data cannot be read again.
 Ask your host what mechanism they use to wipe the hard drives and how many passes they make.
-The right answer should be multiple passes.
-The right answer can vary as to exactly how many, but the important point is that the web hosting company is at least is aware of what you are talking about and has a policy that involves multiple passes.
+(The right answer should be multiple passes.
+It can vary as to exactly how many, but the important point is that the web hosting company is at least is aware of what you are talking about and has a policy that involves multiple passes).

-Selecting a web host that actually follows the HIPAA guidelines is not the same thing as finding an inexpensive host that does a good job at hosting websites that don’t contain patient information.
-Hopefully, this article has given you some useful questions you can ask the web hosting providers you are considering for your project.
+To reiterate: selecting a web host that actually follows the HIPAA guidelines is not the same thing as finding an inexpensive host that does a good job at hosting websites without patient information.
+Be sure to utilize the questions listed in this article as you’re considering the best web hosting provider for your project.